A common client question these days is, “what is the best remote access option to connect to my control system?”

 The Ethernet Switch version is especially suited to today’s control systems which many OEM’s and SI’s ship into areas where only standard phone lines are available.

 I hope this article about remote access options for control systems was helpful.
-If you have any questions or comments please use the “Leave a reply” form at the bottom of this page to comment on this article.
+If you have any questions or comments please click on the “post a comment or question” link below to comment on this article.